Yundi: 2010–2018: Signing with EMI Classics and return to Deutsche Grammophon

 In 2018, Yundi had a successful debut in Australia and New Zealand.
 In a series of sold-out concerts, Yundi performed with local orchestras Chopin's Piano Concertos Nos.
 1 and 2 as both soloist and conductor.

-Signing with Warner Classics
+2019–2021: Signing with Warner Classics and the Chinese Musicians' Association membership revocation

-In 2019, Yundi signed with Warner Classics.
-He released a new album on its label, Chopin's Piano Concertos Nos.
+In 2019, Yundi signed with Warner Classics, releasing his next album, Chopin's Piano Concertos Nos.
 1 & 2, in 2020.
-In this recording, he conducts the Warsaw Philharmonic Orchestra from the piano bench.
-This album was chosen by Donald Vroon of the American Record Guide as one of the "Best of 2020".
-The International Piano Magazine wrote, "This is aristocratic Chopin, unfailing in its clarity, elegance and unforced eloquence.
+The recording contains a performance by the Warsaw Philharmonic Orchestra conducted by Yundi from the piano bench.
+It was chosen by Donald Vroon of the American Record Guide as one of the "Best of 2020".
+The International Piano magazine wrote, "This is aristocratic Chopin, unfailing in its clarity, elegance and unforced eloquence.
 Nothing is over-played, everything is expressed.
 Yundi Li ranks among the finest, his reading of the F minor Concerto's central love song hauntingly inward looking.
 The Warsaw Philharmonic offer stout support, and sound and balance are exemplary."

+On 21 October 2021, after a tip-off by public informants referred to as the Chaoyang masses, Yundi was detained by Beijing police for allegedly hiring a prostitute.
+Under Chinese law, Yundi could have been detained for up to 15 days and fined up to 5,000 yuan ($782) for illegally soliciting a sex worker.
+The Chinese Musicians' Association subsequently revoked Yundi's membership, citing his "extremely negative social impact".
+Jerome A. Cohen, a law professor specializing in Chinese law at New York University, called the "lack of transparency" about his case "concerning", noting that prostitution is a "time-honored Communist Party claim against political opponents".
+According to The Guardian on 22 October 2021, "so far, however, there’s no sign that Li’s detention is politically motivated".
+On 16 March 2022, the United States Department of Justice released a document suggesting "the derogatory information" regarding Yundi "may have been manufactured".